Key Takeaway

 Your body is remarkably good at preserving energy.
 As you lose weight, your body burns fewer calories at rest and during activity.
 This phenomenon, called adaptive thermogenesis, goes beyond what would be predicted by reduced body size alone.
 Your body is actively fighting to conserve energy.

 Understanding this helps reframe the plateau from "my fault" to "my biology."
 You did not do anything wrong.
 Your body is doing exactly what millions of years of evolution programmed it to do.
-This understanding alone can transform frustration into acceptance.
+This understanding alone can change frustration into acceptance.

 Expert Tip: Use the 90-Percent Rule